Neural Representations for Modeling Variation in Speech: Methods

-These self-supervised neural models have learned representations of acoustic recordings by training the models to predict upcoming speech frames without using labeled data \citep{schneider2019wav2vec, ling2020deep, baevski2019vq, baevski2020wav2vec}.
+We compare and evaluate five self-supervised pre-trained neural models (i.e.~\texttt{w2v}, \texttt{vqw2v}, \texttt{w2v2}, \texttt{XLSR}, and \texttt{DeCoAR}).
+The self-supervised neural models have learned representations of acoustic recordings by training the models to predict upcoming speech frames, without using labeled data \citep{schneider2019wav2vec, ling2020deep, baevski2019vq, baevski2020wav2vec}.
+An important characteristic of these deep learning models is that they contain multiple hidden layers containing information about the underlying data.
 Architectures and training techniques of these models have typically been inspired by successful methods in natural language processing such as \texttt{word2vec} \citep{mikolov_distributed_2013}, \texttt{ELMo} \citep{petersDeepContextualizedWord2018}, and \texttt{BERT} \citep{devlin_bert_2019}.

 All of the evaluated acoustic models, except \texttt{XLSR}, were pre-trained on the large unlabeled Librispeech dataset, which contains 960 hours of English speech obtained from audio books (LS960).
 This dataset is divided into two parts, namely a part which includes clean data (460 hours), and a part which includes noisy data (500 hours).
 Speakers with accents closest to American-English (represented by pronunciations from the Wall Street Journal-based CSR corpus (SI-84) described by \citealt{paul-baker-1992-design}) were included in the clean data part, while the noisy data part contained accents that were more distant from American-English \citep{panayotov_librispeech_2015}.
 The \texttt{XLSR} model, instead, was trained on 56,000 hours of speech from a total of 53 languages, including European, Asian, and African languages.
 Note that the majority of the pre-training data for \texttt{XLSR} still consists of English speech (44,000 hours).